How Much Does a Videographer Cost in 2022?

 Some videographers offer a single package with the ability to add or remove extras such as additional time, additional edits, raw content and the use of drones while some videographers prefer to offer a range of set packages, usually increasing in price as more services are included.

-Here’s what to expect from a basic package
+Here’s what to expect from an average package

 8 hours coverage